 As the last of ten kids, I was nicknamed "The Caboose."
 Being part of a large and loving family defined me as a person.
 I always had someone to listen to me tell stories, which provided me with lots of encouragement, something that can overcome a lack of raw talent.

 In 1993 I basically begged my way into the MFA program at McNeese State University in Lake Charles, Louisiana, a long way from Allentown, Pennsylvania.
 There I learned a great deal studying with Robert Olen Butler and the poet John Wood.
 My thesis served as an early draft for what became my first novel, St. Michael's Scales.
 I was fortunate enough to have the folks at Arthur A. Levine see potential in the pages, and in 2002 it was published as my first book.
 A couple years later, Buddy Cooper Finds a Way was released by Simon and Schuster.
 My work on The Miracle Stealer was put on hold when my first son arrived.
 Truth be told, for a number of years I lost sight of the book's center.
-But thanks to good reads from my agent Warren Frazier and my editor Cheryl Klein, I became reacquainted with its core.
+But thanks to good reads from my editor Cheryl Klein, I became reacquainted with its core.

 Copyright 2010 Neil Connelly.
 All rights reserved.